-Each Friday I list a few of my favourite things, including some of the most amazing writers, thinkers and comedians out there.
+Over the years I’ve shared a few of my favourite things, including some of the most amazing writers, thinkers and comedians out there.
 They write the things I wish I had written and they inspire me to be a better person.
 Or at least laugh in a terribly undignified manner.
 Either way, it’s worth the time to check them out.
-I will be adding to the list each week.

 Blogs that make life sweeter: